Well, it looks like Governor Nixon has ordered the National Guard to scram.

 A sixth grade Brantley elementary teacher in Selma was put on paid administrative leave yesterday after a Facebook post revealed that the teacher allegedly instructed the students on Tuesday to reenact the shooting in Ferguson.

-Jessica Baughn, the mother of Brantley's sixth grade student Jimmy Griffin, posted a complaint on Tuesday on the Sound Off Selma Facebook page.
+Jessica Bond, the mother of Brantley's sixth grade student Jimmy Griffin, posted a complaint on Tuesday on the Sound Off Selma Facebook page.

-And in the post, gone expressed her shock after learning a teacher had told the class to re-enact the shooting in which an unarmed gentle giant was shot by police on August 9th.
+And in the post, Gaughan expressed her shock after learning a teacher had told the class to reenact the shooting in which an unarmed gentle giant was shot by police on August 9th.

-I mean, after all this pivotal moment in American history will probably be reenacted down through the ages.
+I mean, after all, this pivotal moment in American history will probably be reenacted now through the ages.

-This may be reenacted as much as the first Thanksgiving.
+This may be reenacted as much as the first Thanksgiving before they're finished with it.

 Now, wait, wait, wait, wait, wait.